azhao155/hyperscan/README.md

-WAF used by Azure Application Gateway.
+Web application firewall used by Azure Application Gateway.

 Container management:
 ```